rruiqin/MicroarrayAnalysis/README.md

   •	Percentage sample cut-off must be a real number between 0 and 1

-  3. Run analysis.
+  4. Run analysis.
 Users will be notified of the analysis result (finished/error).

+  *If user is using the user-friendly version (Microarray Analysis_verMar2021_win64.zip)

+  1. Unzip the file.

+  2. In the unzipped folder, find "Run analysis.bat" and open this file.

+  3. If a user interface appears on the screen, select input files, options and enter parameters:

+  •	Number of replicates of lectins per array must be a positive integer

+  •	Grubbs’ test cut-off must be a positive real number

+  •	SNR cut-offs must be positive real numbers

+  •	Percentage sample cut-off must be a real number between 0 and 1

+  4. Run analysis.
+Users will be notified of the analysis result (finished/error).

+  Note:

+  •	Do not change the content or the file names of the content of the folder.

+  •	This only works on win64 platform.